-The best shutters on the market contain no wood at all and are not coated, these are called resin through-body-color composite shutters.
+The best composite shutters on the market contain no wood at all and are not plastic coated, these are called resin through-body-color composite shutters.

-The material is solid resin throughout, and the color is not painted, baked, or dipped onto it.
-The color is in the material itself, all the way through, and is why it is described as a “through-body-color” product.
+The color is not painted, baked or dipped on, but is in the material itself, all the way through, and is why it is described as a “through-body-color” product.